hamiltonchangcodes/final_project/README.md

 # Yelp Report Cards

-Welcome to Yelp Report Cards.
-In this project, if is my aim to produce a business value-add to Yelp's current business owner services by attempting to generate a baseline report card for restaurants generated from sentiment analysis using NLTK's Vader Sentiment Analysis and combining it with topic modeling using Genism's LDA library.
+Welcome to a project i’m calling the Yelp Report Cards.
+In this project, it is my aim to produce a business value-add to Yelp’s current business owner services.
+Using NLTK’s Vader Sentiment Analysis and combining it with Genism’s LDA library, I created a quantitative report card for restaurants to determine areas in which they are doing well, and areas in which they can improve on.

 ## The Business Case

-Yelp is quite possibly the largest review site in the world for local businesses, encompassing all forms of small businesses from doctor's offices to cleaning services.
+Yelp is quite possibly the largest review site in the world for local businesses, encompassing all sorts of businesses from doctor’s offices to cleaning services.
 At its core however, Yelp began as a crowd-sourced review site, democratizing the restaurant review process and bringing greater exposure to restaurants all over the world by soliciting user-generated content for the restaurants in its database.

-Overtime, the popularity of Yelp as a restaurant information resource has led to the creation of millions of points of data.
+Over time, the popularity of Yelp as a restaurant information resource has led to the creation of millions of points of data.
 This has somewhat diluted the impact of Yelp reviews for a restaurant and led to some discontent from restaurant owners.
-Below are 3 of many points that resulted in dissatisfaction with business owners on Yelp.
+Below are 3 of many points that lead to dissatisfaction with Yelp by business owners.

 **1. Law of Large Numbers**

 Due to the sheer volume of reviews, every review that goes into a restaurant ends up stabilizing their rating.
 There it stays forever, usually at a 4.
-At this point, most restaurants shoot for a 4, and only the truly best manage to get a 4.5.
+At this point, most restaurants shoot for a 4, and only the truly best like Le Bernadin (3 Michelin Stars), manage to get a 4.5.
+Restaurants with a 5 star review typically are newer restaurants with less than 30 reviews, and a lot of chefs believe those mostly come from friends of the restaurant.
 You can see the distribution in reviews in the below graph.
 It is assumed 1 and 2 star restaurants usually end up closing, but I can assure you, my local Chinese take out is open and busy as ever.
+This may also be bias from Yelp’s API feeding me restaurants with a higher review count.

 <img src="Images/star_hist_report_card.png">

 **2. Extreme Volatility**

 Yelp being the designated ground for people looking to respond in some way or another leads to a lot of praise, or angry passive aggressive content.
 People who use Yelp for the first time or the thousandth time are usually motivated by extreme experiences, either positive or negative, and as such their reviews tend to reflect those experiences, without taking into account the remainder of the dining experience.

 **3. Poor representation**